KAJdev/runpod-cvr-lb/README.md

 # runpod-cuda-version-reporter
  A runpod serverless worker that just reports the CUDA version of the machine.
-Mostly used to test things, otherwise has no other use case.
+Used mostly used to test things, otherwise has no other use case.